 NOTE: The designator “school district public library” does not necessarily indicate ownership of a library building by the school district; rather, it refers only to the boundaries of population served by the library.
 OFP approval is required only if the building is OWNED by a school district or BOCES, regardless of the library’s service area.

 For more information about SED Office of Facility Planning requirements, please call (518) 474-3906.
 You will be directed to the appropriate Project Manager for the school district in which the library building is located.

 Q: What is the State Environmental Quality Review Act (SEQRA)?
 What libraries must meet SEQRA requirements?

 A. The State Environmental Quality Review Act requires certain entities, including state agencies, public benefit corporations and certain libraries, to evaluate the potential environmental consequences of certain activities and to minimize adverse impacts.
-Accordingly, a SEQRA review must be undertaken in connection with projects funded under the Public Library Construction Grant Program.
+Accordingly, a SEQRA review must be undertaken in connection with projects funded under State Aid for Library Construction.

 All applicants must complete the four-page Short Environmental Assessment Form (SEAF) as part of the application process.
 The SEAF is available on this website.
 In most cases, the SEAF will suffice to commence the SEQRA process.
 In certain cases, however, the applicant may need to complete a long form EAF.

 Q: Does a library/library system need to provide a copy of the “Certificate of Occupancy” if applicable?

 A. Yes.
 If the project requires that a local “Certificate of Occupancy” be obtained at the completion of the project, a copy of the certificate must be scanned and attached as part of the Final Project Completion activities.
 Note: the library cannot receive final payment until all of the required Final Project Completion activities are complete.